Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/cucumber.md

 When Cucumber is enabled, you can use the following options to configure the way the plugin works with your feature files.

+!!! development
+    Please note that Cucumber support is still in an experimental development stage.
+    You should probably expect Cucumber features to not work consistently for the time being.

 ## Mandatory settings

 ### `featureFileExtension`